 I know this is not nearly detailed enough, but I hope the general idea helps you with your situation.
 Seriously, I think your older dog is having a few issues with sharing time with the younger one, and the younger one is just pushing the limits, as all youngsters do.
 I wish you the best of luck.

 It is a difficult situation.
 I believe your lab is getting more frustrated with the presence of the Husky and being less tolerant.
 It may be that he is in some kind of discomfort, i.e., arthritis, that is making him grumpier.
 I would have him checked out by a vet who can give him something for any joint pain which will make him happier or give him something to make him a bit more relaxed.
-Otherwise, I'm afraid he will continue to be grumpy.
-We had a similar situation and made sure the older dog had her own space because we felt she deserved it.
-Good luck!!

 I agree with kansas cty cindy, but I think another thing you might want to do is take the older dog to the vet.
 Maybe he is having some pains and isn't feeling his best as he is aging and the little guy is getting on his nerves because of that.